alabou/NMOS-MatroxOnly/NMOS With IS-11.md

 Sender capabilities SHOULD NOT change when a Sender is active (active `master_enable` is true).
 A controller MAY ignore cahnges of Sender capabilities change while a Sender is active and reconsider the latest Sender capabilities when the Sender is to be deactivated / re-activated.

+### Active Constraints

+The active constraints applied to a Sender MUST be within the capabilities of the Sender.
+Constraints cannot enhance capabilities.

 ### Propagating the preferred capabilities

 For a Sender associated with an Input, the application of active constraints to a Sender propagate to the EDID of the Input as a preferred mode, indicating to the connected HDMI device the preferred mode (config) for the HDMI signal.
 The device processes the active constraints and extract a preffered mode from them.
 If the constraints are strict then the resulting preferred mode is obvious.
 Otherwise it is up to the device to produce a preferred mode out of the various possibilities.
+The propagation of a preferred mode to the EDID MUST be performed such that it is within the capabilities of the effective EDID.

 For a Sender that is not associated with an Input but instead is associated with a Receiver, the application of active constraints to a Sender propagate to the capabilities of the Receiver as a preferred constraint set for the Stream or sub-Streams, indicating to a Controller the preferred constraint set for the Stream and sub-Streams.
 The device processes the active constraints and extract a preffered constraint set from them.
 If the constraints are strict then the resulting preferred constraint set is obvious.
 Otherwise it is up to the device to produce a preferred constraint set out of the various possibilities.
+The propagation of a preferred constraint set to the Receiver MUST be performed such that it is within the capabilities of the Receiver.

 ## Peer-to-Peer HDMI use-case